CSP Special Issue

 in cONSERVATION SCIENCE AND PRACTICE

-In December 2025, the RRC released a special issue on Climate-Change Refugia Conservation in Conservation Science and Practice, led by RRCrs Dr. Toni Lyn Morelli, Dr. Tina Mozelewski, and Diana Stralberg, tracing how refugia science and practice has evolved from a compelling concept to a practical framework for climate adaptation.
+In December 2025, the RRC released a special issue on Climate-Change Refugia Conservation in Conservation Science and Practice, led by RRCrs Dr. Toni Lyn Morelli, Dr. Tina Mozelewski, and Dr. Diana Stralberg, tracing how refugia science and practice has evolved from a compelling concept to a practical framework for climate adaptation.
 The articles in this collection move from theory to implementation, demonstrating how refugia can be identified, managed, and connected across landscapes to sustain species, disturbance regimes, and ecosystem functions over time.
 The articles in this collection refine the Climate Change Refugia Conservation Cycle, and follow up on the 2020 Frontiers in Ecology & the Environmental special issue.
 It provides practical guidance for integrating climatic capacity and refugia into landscape planning, and links modeling and decision science to implementation from the Sierra Nevada and Pacific Northwest and British Columbia, through the eastern U.S., to Poland and Tanzania and Australia.
 This advances tools, case studies, and decision frameworks that can help managers and practitioners enact effective climate adaptation.
 Taken together, the full set of articles showcases the diversity of methods, ecosystems, and governance contexts now shaping climate-change refugia science and outlines concrete research, planning, and implementation priorities for the next generation of climate adaptation work.
+More information can be found at The Conversation.

-Implementing Climate-Change Refugia Conservation by Morelli, T.L., Mozelewski, T.G., & Stralberg, D.
+Implementing Climate-Change Refugia Conservation by Morelli, T.L., Mozelewski, T.G., & Stralberg, D. https://doi.org/10.1111/csp2.70223

 Conserving Climate-Change Refugia: Insights from Research and Practice by Morelli, T.L./Mozelewski, T.G., et al. https://doi.org/10.1111/csp2.70160